grafana/k6-learn/Modules/III-k6-Intermediate/02-Dynamic-correlation-in-k6.md

     })
 ```
 B:  `let rand = Math.floor(Math.random() * 2);`

 C: `--http-debug=full`

-Answer: C

 ### Question 3

 Why might replaying a recorded script yield errors?

 A: Some steps may require dynamic values extracted from earlier responses.

 B: There were no checks defined in the script.

 C: Running with multiple users may exert unnecessary load on the application server.

-Answer: A

 ## The script
 ```js